Pr0xximity999/Quartz/content/20 - 39 School/Year 2/c++/Fundamentals.md

 ## Sizeof operator
 Sizeof returns the size in bytes of a datatype.
 Size can be determined by the datatype's *padding*.
 Padding is unused bytes added by the compiler inside structs or classes to correctly align data inside memory.
 Cpu's prefer that data is in certain spots in the memory.

+## Offsetof operator
+Offsetof returns the offset, or position, of a class's/struct's member.
+This isn't always 1:1 because of [[#Padding|padding]] being added to optimize cpu speed.

 ## Bit-wise operators
 Bit-wise operators work on bits of variables.
 - Bitwise AND (&)